Backl1ght/HIRA-public/README.md

-# LOLCPC
+# HIRA - HIgh RAting

-Library for Competitive Programming Contest Online.
+HIRA is a library for online competitive programming contest.

 Most competitive programming contest only support submitting single file, this can not taking advantage of libraries.
 As a result of this, I maintained a copy-paste code template with redundant code everywhere, and wrote large sources files every time I compete.
 This is really annoying for me.

 But one day I found out that I can take adcantage of preprocessing phase of compiler.
 That is, write solution taking advantage of libraries, preprocess the solution and then get a single source file for submission.

-## Preference
+## Author Preference

 - Platform: Linux.
 - Editor: Visual Studio Code.